Micro-aggression at work

 Small comment, big impact

 Clinical psychologist Delia Mensitieri researched for her PhD Again & Again at Ghent University and Vlerick Business School ways to make organisations more inclusive.
-And so she quickly arrived at the phenomenon of micro-aggressions: hurtful comments that often aren’t meant badly but do have a big impact on the company culture.
+And so she quickly arrived at the phenomenon of microaggressions: hurtful comments that often are not meant badly but do have a big impact on the company culture.

 Finally, the relationship between the victim and the person making the comment is a determining factor as well.
 If the comment was made by a superior, the issue is naturally bigger.